Monday, February 1, 2021

 Once we can find the tastefulness in that which has no taste, the need for tastes dissipates.
 The insight into the illusory nature of reality makes us reevaluate our previous actions that were all too often based on gaining what we like and avoiding what we dislike.
 Huáng Tíngjiān thus wrote about Táo Yuānmíng's poetry that

-Blandness is therefore closely connected to detachment from the world of desires, and it can therefore undoubtedly play an important role in constructing a Buddhist form of poetics.
+Blandness is therefore closely connected to detachment from the world of desires.
 Jullien, one of the most important Western commantators on blandness, writes that

 "flavor provokes attachment, and insipidity provokes detachment.
 The former overwhelms us, clouds our minds, reduces us to a state of dependence; the latter liberates us from the pressure of the external world, from the excitement of sensations, from all false and short-lived intensities" (2004, 43).

-In music, blandness can, on the one hand, be found when the music does not try to establish itself as a virtual reality for the listener's escape but rather finds a way to exist in the plain, ordinariness of everyday life.
-On the other hand, we might think of sparse sounds, quietness, unornamented 'plain' sounds, thin textures, and pale harmonies as aesthetic qualities to employ in order to achieve dan.
+When it comes to music, blandness can be found when the music does not try to establish itself as a virtual reality for the listener's escape but rather finds a way to exist in the plain, ordinariness of everyday life.
+This is often practically achieved by the composers and musicians utilizing sparse sounds, quietness, unornamented 'plain' sounds, thin textures, and pale harmonies.
 In a famous verse, Bái Jūyì emphasizes slowness and sparsity as leading to blandness:

 The cadence, slow; and leisurely the strumming: